Asubtlecoderrr/AshaChatbot/README.md

 Your Asha AI Bot is now up and running on a GCP VM! 🎉 Make sure to monitor logs and container health for smooth operation.

+# 🔄 Workflow Overview

+1. **User Interaction**:
+   The user initiates a conversation with **Asha AI** via the frontend (React app).
+Asha listens to the user's query (e.g., job search, resume analysis, etc.).

+2. **Intent Classification**:
+   Asha's **CrewAI-based agent** classifies the user's intent (e.g., job search, mentorship, resume feedback).
+Based on this intent, the appropriate backend agent is triggered.

+3. **Specialized Agents**:
+   - **Job Search Agent**: Fetches relevant job listings from HerKey and SerpAPI.
+   - **Resume Analyst**: Analyzes and provides feedback on the uploaded resume.
+   - **Learning Advisor**: Recommends courses or learning resources based on user needs.

+4. **Response Generation**:
+   The backend compiles the response (jobs, advice, feedback) and sends it back to the frontend.

+5. **Bias Guardrails**:
+   Throughout the conversation, Asha checks for gender bias in questions and redirects or reframes as needed.

+6. **User Receives Feedback**:
+   The frontend displays the relevant information (jobs, resources, or advice) to the user, offering a continuous, empathetic, and personalized experience.

 ![AshaAI](https://github.com/user-attachments/assets/87fbb4d3-9b61-47c3-9a44-79e35deab183)